Easy LINE for Seniors

 Notwithstanding the above issues and other common problems with LINE, the LINE user interface is quite tricky for a very old adult.
 If your parent finds new devices and apps to be difficult to use, they may struggle using LINE.

 Fortunately, there are alternatives to LINE that are easier to navigate, and easier to manage remotely by a son or a daughter.
-Alternative apps include Skype, FaceTime, Facebook Messenger and Viber, all of which include video calling.
+Alternative apps include FaceTime, Facebook Messenger and Viber, all of which include video calling.

 Konnekt Videophone – World’s Easiest Video Calling for Seniors